 Rent a car in Israel with Sixt and take advantage of our premium services at affordable rates.
-You can book your car rental in Israel easily online and quickly continue your journey after a hassle-free pick up from any of our convenient locations.
+You can reserve your car rental in Israel with our easy online booking and quickly continue your journey after a hassle-free pick up from any of our convenient locations.
 Browse our branch menu to find the best location for you to secure a rental car and make the most of your trip.
 Continue reading on for helpful travel tips and useful information about our rental cars.

 On this page we will tell you more about how to get the most from our Sixt car rental deals in Israel.
-Have a look at our map and get inspired by our pick of the Top 4 architectural and natural sights in the country.
-You can also get an overview of where major cities are located in relation to these sights and one another.
-You can start to plan your trip with our helpful driving tips and learn about our range of optional add-ons.
+Get inspired by our pick of the Top 4 architectural and natural sights in the country, and let our insights help you plan your itinerary.
+You can also get an overview our services, including car categories and recommended extras, as well as read up on our helpful driving tips.

 We offer an extensive fleet in Israel that includes compact city cars, sedans, SUVs, station wagons and vans.
 Our compact city cars are ideal if you are on a weekend break or business trip in a densely populated city.
 Sedans are great for longer distances between cities and our larger vehicles are perfect for more luggage room and extra passengers.
 Air conditioning comes with all our car rental deals in Israel and you can tack on optional features to enhance your rental car experience.